The Centre's Frequently Asked Questions – Faculty of Engineering

 4. Apply to a summer undergraduate research opportunity.
 Watch your inbox for information about these opportunities in the early Winter term.

-No. Students with fewer than 9 units remaining are no longer eligible for co-op.
+No. Undergraduate students with fewer than 9 units remaining and graduate students with fewer than 3 units remaining are no longer eligible for co-op.

 Final year students in the co-op program may still attend all events and services offered by the Centre, including one-on-one career planning with their Career Educator.
 Students can book appointments and view the events calendar on OSCARplus until the end of their final study term.